maul-esel/ahkbook/en/_posts/2011-11-12-Structures.markdown

 When accessing something with the type HCURSOR, use the AutoHotkey type `UPtr`.

 #### Note:
-The `UPtr` and `Ptr` types are supported in AutoHotkey\_L, AutoHotkey v2 and AutoHotkey\_H v2.
+The `UPtr` and `Ptr` types are supported in AutoHotkey\_L, AutoHotkey v2, AutoHotkey_H and AutoHotkey\_H v2.
 In other versions you must use `UInt` - which might cause 64bit-incompatibility.

 A list of available AutoHotkey types is available in the documentation on the [DllCall page](http://www.autohotkey.com/docs/commands/DllCall.htm#types) ([AutoHotkey\_L](http://www.autohotkey.net/~Lexikos/AutoHotkey_L/docs/commands/DllCall.htm#types)).